 It's official: I'm an asshole.

-, I've been visiting paradise — the U.S.-occupied portions of the Marshall Islands — and mostly trying not to lose my mind without constant internet and cellular service.
+For two weeks, I've been visiting paradise — the U.S.-occupied portions of the Marshall Islands — and mostly trying not to lose my mind without constant internet and cellular service.
 I've known that in the litany of things considered "problems" that this was a laughably small inconvienence, an only partially serious humblebrag about my chance to visit a beautiful place on my sister's dime.

 On the day after Christmas I took a ferry from Kwajalein, home to largely military and American civil contractors, to the island of Ebeye and for the first time in my life truly visited another country.
 And the island of Ebeye made twitter a distant memory, and any complaints in my life grains of sand in an endless, uncaring wind.

 Ebeye is colloquially referred to as "the Slum of the Pacific," and it consists of project housing with the descendants of Marshallese relocated from Kwajalein or other areas like the Bikini Atoll (which we famous nuked the stuffing out of from 1946 to 1958).
 It's home to some 15,000 residents in semi-permanent structures that resemble Johannesburg townships in construction.
 There are roads, with gutters dotted with soda cans and other refuse, the storm drains clotted with dirt from the heavy rainy season.

 The main diet on Ebeye are Ramen noodles and junk food, because that's mostly what they sell at the few stores in the "downtown" area.
 Diabetes is prevalent among the adult population, and the children are a half-size too small from malnutrition.
 The school system is underfunded and generally an afterthought — students often leave for lunch and don't bother to return for the afternoon.